 The bond between coach and athlete is not always easy going.

+My partner also came by in Crete for a midweek to take pictures and see how the training sessions are going.
 It turned out that it was a man with a plan.
 On his birthday he proposed to me.
 After 7 years of relationship he knew for sure and so did I. The best part is that he did that the moment I could say I love myself.
+If you don’t love yourself, you can’t love anyone else.

 I flew back to the Netherlands with a ring on my finger.
+All in all I feel like the happiest woman in the world.

 I now feel that I’m in great shape and I’ve never felt so much in the mood for competitions.
 Except for a few minor aches and pains, I was able to train well and remained intact, partly thanks to Hashtag Physio.
 There were tough workouts that made me nauseous.
 Sometimes I still marvel at that.
 How hard you have to work to get a few tenths off your time.
 Athletics is arguably one of the toughest sports out there.